 Like many flowers, Sweet William has played its role in the world’s culture and mythology.

 Sweet William Flowers in the Victorian Era

-According to the Victorians, Sweet William was a perfect choice to compliment someone on his bravery or gallantry.
+According to the Victorians and the language of flowers, Sweet William was a perfect choice to compliment someone on his bravery or gallantry.
 It’s possible this is due to the flower’s association with the Battle of Culloden, mentioned above.

 Sweet William plays a major role in old English folk ballads, whose heroes are often named thus.
 The most popular example is “Fair Margaret and Sweet William.”
 This is a Romeo and Juliet-style ballad in which the lovers are cruelly torn apart by fate.

 Sweet William Flowers in Ancient Greece & Rome